Milk Inc.: History

-In October 2007, the album "The Best Of" was released, reaching number 2 in Belgium.
+In October 2007, the album The Best Of was released, reaching number 2 in Belgium.

 On 19 October 2007, the single "Tonight" was released in Belgium and also in the Netherlands.
 "Tonight" reached position 6 in Belgium.
 In the Netherlands, the single rode a residual wave following the success of "Sunrise" and was played on major radio stations, reaching position 44 on the charts.

-On 16 June 2008, the album "Forever" and the single of the same name were released.
-With "Forever," Milk Inc. reached the top of the Belgian "Albums Top 200" chart for the first time.
-The single "Forever" was also voted by the public to be the first song played on the new Belgian radio station "MNM," where Regi later had his own show.
+On 16 June 2008, the album Forever and the single of the same name were released.
+With Forever, Milk Inc. reached the top of the Belgian Albums Top 200 chart for the first time.
+The single "Forever" was also voted by the public to be the first song played on the then-new Belgian radio station MNM, where Regi later had his own show.
 A French version of the song "Forever" was also released in France.